 3:30 PM Arrive at Del Rio Vineyards, located just outside Gold Hill on the beautiful Rogue River, an estate vineyard and winery with more than 300 acres of producing vines.
 This property originally was a stagecoach stop, transformed to a pear orchard in the 1920s and in the late 1990s became a vineyard, thus preserving agriculture in the Rogue Valley.
 This site of primary southern facing slopes grows 15 different varietals.
 Afterwards we will check into our rooms at the Lithia Springs Resort.

-6:00 PM Attend a Rogue Valley Winery Reception and Dinner at Lithia Springs Resort.
+6:00 PM Attend a Rogue Valley Winery Reception at Ashland Springs Hotel.
 Meet winemakers from The Rogue Valley, a region with approximately 180 vineyards growing over 50 different varieties on roughly 4000 acres producing nearly 10,000 tons of grapes.

 Tuesday, August 3